shea-parkes/emacs-config/README.md

 Emacs has two "gutter" areas.
 The `fringe` is the inner one and the `margin` is the outer one.
 Various packages/modes try to take advantage of these areas, but in general only one can use a given area at once.
 I try to note which package/mode is using which area in notes in the config file.

+### Usage of Helm

+[Helm](https://github.com/emacs-helm/helm) can be quite a pervasive package.
+I'm currently trying it out and have most of its functionality enabled.
+This basically means a chunk of the info below is at least a bit off due to helm taking over things.
+In particular, I currently have helm over-riding `iSearch` and taking the place of `IDO` everywhere.
+In most cases, helm is taking over and providing a similar functionality.
+If that is ever not the case I will try to document below.

 ### Keyboard Shortcuts

 I'm mostly typing these out as a memory exercise.
 I'll lead with the handful of custom ones and then only toss on the standard ones I want to remind myself of.